Political positions of Hillary Clinton: Fiscal policy and taxation

-Clinton has proposed a number of new tax credits.
-Clinton has proposed a new caregiver tax credit of up to $1,200.
-Clinton has also proposed a tax credit for up to $5,000 per family to those paying out-of-pocket healthcare costs in excess of 5 percent of their annual income and a tax credit aimed at families paying for college.
-Clinton has also proposed to simplify tax filings for small businesses, citing research showing that small businesses currently spend 20 times more per employee to prepare their taxes.
+Clinton proposed a number of new tax credits, including a new caregiver credit of up to $1,200Richard Rubin & Laura Meckler, Clinton's Proposed Tax Credits Expand, The Wall Street Journal (November 23, 2015). a credit for up to $5,000 per family (to those paying out-of-pocket healthcare costs in excess of 5 percent of their annual income), and a credit aimed at families paying for college.
+She also proposed to simplify tax filings for small businesses, citing research showing that small businesses currently spend 20 times more per employee to prepare their taxes.

-In December 2015, Clinton outlined a plan to crack down on the use of corporate tax inversions.Hillary Clinton targets corporate inversion with new 'exit tax' plan, The Guardian (December 7, 2015).
-Clinton specifically criticized Pfizer's plan to make use of the controversial tax-avoidance maneuver by means of its proposed merger with Allergan.
-Richard Phillips, senior policy analyst at Citizens for Tax Justice, praised Clinton for her support for limiting inversions (which he described as "a loophole through which U.S. companies pretend to be foreign in order to avoid taxes"), but criticized her proposal to use the new revenue to reduce corporate taxes, arguing that the revenue should go toward public investments or deficit reduction instead.
+In December 2015, Clinton outlined a plan to crack down on corporate tax inversions, described by Richard Phillips of the Citizens for Tax Justice as "a loophole through which U.S. companies pretend to be foreign in order to avoid taxes".Hillary Clinton targets corporate inversion with new 'exit tax' plan, The Guardian (December 7, 2015).
+She specifically criticized Pfizer's plan to make use of the controversial tax-avoidance maneuver by means of its proposed merger with Allergan.
+Phillips praised Clinton for her position on inversions, but criticized her proposal to use the new revenue to reduce corporate taxes, arguing that the revenue should go toward public investments or deficit reduction instead.
+She also expressed support for stripping tax benefits from companies that outsource jobs overseas.

-Clinton has expressed support for stripping tax benefits from companies that outsource jobs overseas.
+In May 2016, the Committee for a Responsible Federal Budget (CRFB) estimated that Clinton's proposals would cost $1.80 trillion over a decade with interest, and would be heavily paid for with $1.60 trillion of offsets (primarily from taxes on high earners).
+She also proposed the "New College Compact": which would expand the Affordable Care Act, early childhood education, and paid family leave, increase spending on infrastructure and funding for veterans, and expand research funding.
+The CRFB concluded that the policies "would not substantially add to current law debt levels", but would keep debt (which was increasing as a percentage of GDP) at historically high post-war levels.
+In December 2016, McClatchy newspapers concluded that her proposals would cost "at least $1.1 trillion over 10 years", as billions would be spent on reducing college costs, increasing treatment for drug addiction, and helping employers pay for mandatory family and sick leave.
+This would be mostly offset by new revenue.

-Howard Gleckman, senior fellow at the Tax Policy Center, said that Clinton's proposals "would make the tax code more complex, especially for high-income households, and would reduce incentives to work, save, and invest."
+In March 2016, the Tax Policy Center summarized Clinton's tax proposals: she would raise taxes on high-income taxpayers, modify taxation of multinational corporations, repeal fossil fuel tax incentives, and increase estate and gift taxes.
+They estimated the proposals would increase revenue by $1.1 trillion over the next decade, and that nearly all of the tax increases would fall on the top 1 percent.
+They said marginal tax rates would increase, "reducing incentives to work, save, and invest", and the tax code would become more complex.
+They did not address her forthcoming proposal to cut taxes for low- and middle-income families.